kalekundert/bind_dna/notebook/validate_cdna_display/eliminate_mrna_linker_degradation/notes.rst

 .. update:: 2020/10/27

   George proposed a reasonable mechanism for the second possibility: RNaseH contamination.
 This would cleave the linker from the mRNA.
+See :expt:`77`

-I think it's an important first step to learn whether or not the mRNA is actually being degraded.
+The goal of this series of experiments is to diagnose and solve this problem.

 Considerations
 ==============